Ka Pae 'Āina O Hawai'i Nei

 Cultivating awareness and knowledge of the relationships across the archipelago will help broaden our understanding of the effects of ongoing environmental changes and challenges that face us.

-This community mosaic will also serve as an educational resource and a source of inspiration for all who visit Kīlauea Point NWR, one of the most visited Refuges in the System.
-The hope is that people will be able to garner a stronger understanding of, and therefore a stronger connection to, our pae ʻāina, which feeds and nourishes us in physical, mental, and spiritual ways.
+This 80 ft x 4 ft community mosaic is an educational resource and a source of inspiration for all who visit Kīlauea Point NWR, one of the most visited Refuges in the System.
+People will garner a stronger understanding of, and therefore a stronger connection to, our pae ʻāina, which feeds and nourishes us in physical, mental, and spiritual ways.

 The Mosaic mural

-This 80ft x 4ft mosaic design uses an existing 100ft x 4ft cement retaining wall at Kilauea Point NWR.
-The mosaic will be made of multiple shaped and broken tiles, mounted on 16 foam tile boards, each being 4ft x 5ft.
-When completed, each panel will be installed to create a continuous design, depicting a unique and creative perspective of the Hawaiian Archipelago and giving the viewer a sense of the geological, environmental, physical and cultural connection.
+This 80 ft x 4 ft mosaic design uses an existing 100ft x 4ft cement retaining wall at Kilauea Point NWR.
+The mosaic is made of multiple shaped and broken tiles, mounted on 16 foam tile boards, each 4ft x 5ft.
+Each panel creates a continuous design, depicting a unique and creative perspective of the Hawaiian Archipelago and gives the viewer a sense of the geological, environmental, physical and cultural connection.

-By creating the mosaic in portions, we will be able to have workshops in multiple locations, giving us the freedom to be mobile and flexible in the creation process.
+By creating the mosaic in portions, we have been able to host workshops in multiple locations, which gave us the freedom to be mobile and flexible in the creation process.

 artist Apprenticeships

-Mosaic apprentices/interns will learn about creative design, materials that best suit environmental conditions, creating mosaic substrates, and the flow of the creative process.
-Alongside these skills, this project will provide the opportunity to work with various tile tools and materials, from thinset to grouting, and experience in the large scale art installation process.
+Mosaic apprentices/interns learned about creative design, materials that best suit environmental conditions, creating mosaic substrates, and the flow of the creative process.
+Alongside these skills, this project provided the opportunity to work with various tile tools and materials, from thinset to grouting, and experience in the large scale art installation process.

 community made

-In partnership with Kumu Hula Kēhaulani Kekua and other cultural practitioners, each workshop will feature a cultural education component.
-These seminars will delve into the depths of the interconnectedness of our islands, through the studying and understanding of various mele and hula.
+In partnership with Kumu Hula Kēhaulani Kekua and other cultural practitioners, each workshop featured a cultural education component.
+These seminars explored the depths of the interconnectedness of our islands, through the studying and understanding of various mele and hula.

-The other component of these workshops will be the actual hands-on mosaic building.
-Everyone is welcome to participate at any level they desire, but those who show great interest will be given the opportunity to become an apprentice of the program.
+The other component of these workshops was the actual hands-on mosaic building.
+All were welcome to participate at any level they desired.

 25